mattvenn/basic-ecp5-pcb/README.md

 * Add missing qspi to the Pi to be able to program bitstream faster.
 * configuration bits for FPGA should be tied to gnd not through a 10k resistor.
 The voltage is about 1v, so might be a little close to the threshold of the 3.3v IOBANK supply.
 Replace with 0Ohm resistors?
 Or just tie to gnd?
+* used IS25LP016D-JBLE as flash, but it has problems with enabling QE for QSPI.
+Relace with the model used on icebreaker

 ## RPi connection info